 Protection and regeneration of the high Andean puna grassland and the tree line forest of the Manu Biosphere Reserve (PunaManu)

-The Manu Biosphere Reserve is one of the biodiversity-richest and intact ecosystems at global level.
+The Manu Biosphere Reserve is globally one of the biodiversity-richest intact ecosystems.
 It is object of long-term conservation efforts and source of sustainable livelihood for the local population.
-The characteristic Puna grasslands and Andean timberline forests of the high Andes part of Manu contribute to climate protection, biodiversity conservation and supply critical downstream ecosystem services.
-The treeline region of the community of Lucuybamba in the Mapacho Valley, upper Manu National Park, has been a focus for restoration from human impacts.
-In cooperation with local population and park administration, the project supports the withdrawal of cattle and fire prevention measures, thus contributing to the recovery of the natural ecosystem.
-Flora and fauna as well as carbon storage capacities are monitored to document the process of restoring natural ecosystem functions.
-Environmentally-sound use of natural resources by locals is being further encouraged through education and the generation of an alliance of stakeholders with local communities.
+The characteristic Puna grasslands and Andean timberline forests of the high Andes part of Manu contribute to climate protection, biodiversity conservation and supply critical ecosystem services.
+The treeline region of the community of Lucuybamba in the Mapacho Valley is a focus for restoration from human impacts.
+In cooperation with local population and park administration, the project supported fire prevention measures, the withdrawal of cattle and the recovery of the natural ecosystem.
+Flora and fauna as well as carbon storage capacities were monitored to document the process of restoring natural ecosystem functions.
+Environmentally-sound use of natural resources by locals was further encouraged through education and the generation of an alliance of stakeholders with local communities.

 Project data